decorative

 August September: Students learn about project opportunities for spring term; students in SOS 246 view videos and descriptions for SURE projects offered by participating faculty and their research teams.

-Late September – early October: The application form opens to students who wish to apply for projects.
-The form asks for student resumes and other information to help with placement in SURE projects.
+Late September – early October: The application form is currently open to students who wish to apply for projects.
+The form asks for student resumes and other information to

 Note: We have created a guide to submitting a strong application that you can view and download.
 While only a resume is required to apply for projects, we have seen more success for students who submit cover letters too.